omegion/blog/content/articles/how-to-install-argocd-on-kubernetes-cluster.md

 ### Create a Github Repository
 As we mentioned in the introduction, Argo CD follows GitOps flow.
 We will need a repository where we can store our application manifest files.
-Let's create a repository and put the following `deployment`, `service` and `argocd application`
+Let's create a repository and put the following `deployment`, `service`, and `argocd application`
 YAML files into it.
 For this tutorial, I used [example repository](https://github.com/omegion/echo-k8s-app/).